-Success Workshops -- Various workshops are provided each semester for the students' enrichment.
-Topics include note-taking skills, academic success strategies, time management and others.

-Individual Instruction -- Individual instruction is available in the Educational Services Center.
-Students can speak with any one of the staff members to arrange a schedule.

-Study Skills -- A variety of individual instructional methods on study skills are available.
-Audio-visual materials, software programs, and individual assistance are available for student use in the Educational Services Center.

-Peer Tutoring -- Peer tutoring is available each semester.
+- Success Workshops Various workshops are provided each semester for the students' enrichment.
+Topics include note-taking skills, academic success strategies, time management and others. - Individual Instruction Individual instruction is available in the Educational Services Center.
+Students can speak with any one of the staff members to arrange a schedule. - Study Skills A variety of individual instructional methods on study skills are available.
+Audiovisual materials, software programs, and individual assistance are available for student use in the Educational Services Center. - Peer Tutoring Peer tutoring is available each semester.
 Hours are posted in the Educational Services Center.
-Peer tutoring provides students with additional help in specific subject areas offered through the Pre-Collegiate program.
+Peer tutoring provides students with additional help in specific subject areas offered through the Pre- Collegiate program.
 Peer tutors are qualified individuals who have progressed through their studies and are willing to help fellow students.
 Computer software and other learning aids are available for some programs.

-Self-Paced Programs -- Self-paced programs, which are available in a number of areas, consist of computer software, audio-visual materials, learning aids, and textbooks.

-Testing Services - Testing services are available to students in the Educational Services Center.
-The center provides scheduled standardized testing in the following areas:

-ACCUPLACER Placement Test High School Equivalency Test (HiSET) Test of Adult Basic Education (TABE)

-Special Testing -- Testing accommodations are available for challenged students with special needs.
+- Self-Paced Programs Self-paced programs, which are available in several areas, consist of computer software, audio-visual materials, learning aids, and textbooks. - Testing Services Testing services are available to students in the Educational Services Center.
+The center provides scheduled standardized testing in the following areas: - ACCUPLACER Placement Test - High School Equivalency Test (HiSET) - Pearson VUE GED Test (GED) - Test of Adult Basic Education (TABE) - Special Testing Testing accommodations are available for students with special needs.
 Contact the Educational Services Center to schedule an exam.
-Verification must be on file in the Office of Student Affairs prior to scheduling the exam.

-Make-up Exams -- Students may take make-up exams through the Educational Services Center with instructor approval.

-Intervention Support -- Intervention support takes place when individual faculty members or advising staff feel that a student is in need of additional assistance in academics, basic skill building, or other related areas.

-Faculty/Adviser Referral -- Referrals are initiated by faculty members or Student Affairs personnel in order to facilitate contact with a student who may need assistance in his/her class work.
+Verification must be on file in the Office of Disability Services prior to scheduling the exam. - Make-up Exams Students may take make-up exams through the Educational Services Center with instructor approval. - Intervention Support Intervention support takes place when individual faculty members or advising staff feel that a student is in need of additional assistance in academics, basic skill building, or other related areas. - Faculty/Adviser Referral Referrals are initiated by faculty members or Enrollment Services personnel in order to facilitate contact with a student who may need assistance in his/her class work.